|One Toy Soldier||Austria|

 Price: 2850000 EUROS

 This historic castle was extensively restored in 1968 when the present owners acquired the property from the Lipperheide heirs.
-It is exquisitely finished throughout with marvelous frescoes, paneling, wooden beam ceilings, antique tiles and stoves and has since become a protected historic monument.
+It is exquisitely finished throughout with marvellous frescoes, panelling, wooden beam ceilings, antique tiles and stoves and has since become a protected historic monument.

 The castle is surrounded by a well manicured park of 5,000 m2 and three fortresses and you will find many exotic trees, romantic statues, four ponds, Nymph and mineral spa.
 There are several terraces of 190 m2 in total plus a unique terrace situated in the wood.